AquaAuma/TrawlSurveyMetadata/README.md

 - statBathyEEZ.r: compute statistics of coverage for Supplementary 3: Productive and fished areas covered by surveys

-- plot.COG.r: use center of gravity for cod
+- plot.COG.r: use center of gravity for cod for insert in Figure 3c.

 We try to keep the metadata information on bottom trawl survey updated in the repository `update`.
 If you see wrong or incomplete information, please report a new issue.

-The last update of the metadata (similar to table is available here: [update/metatext_last.csv](https://raw.githubusercontent.com/AquaAuma/TrawlSurveyMetadata/master/update/metatext_last.csv)
+The last update of the metadata (similar to table in Supplementary 1) is available here: [update/Metadata_last.csv](https://raw.githubusercontent.com/AquaAuma/TrawlSurveyMetadata/master/update/Metadata_last.csv)

 The updated extent of the surveys can be visualize interactively: https://rfrelat.shinyapps.io/metabts/

-Last update: 6 January 2021.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)